 - If a harsh acid splashes on your face, you may suffer a chemical burn because your skin has been exposed to a chemical form of energy that destroys tissue.
 In this instance, the direct cause of the injury is a harmful chemical reaction.
-The related surface causes might be the acidic nature of the chemical (condition) and working without proper face protection (unsafe behavior).
+The related surface causes might be the acidic nature of the chemical (condition) and working without proper face protection (unsafe behaviour).

-- If your workload is too strenuous, force requirements on your body may cause a muscle strain.
+- If your workload is too strenuous, force requirements on your body may cause muscle strain.
 Here, the direct cause of injury is a harmful level of kinetic energy (energy resulting from motion), causing injury to muscle tissue.
-A related surface cause of the accident might be fatigue (hazardous condition) or improper lifting techniques (unsafe behavior).
+A related surface cause of the accident might be fatigue (hazardous condition) or improper lifting techniques (unsafe behaviour).

 - The direct cause of injury is the harmful transfer of energy as a consequence of your exposure to that energy.
 The direct result of the harmful energy transfer is injury.
 The cause is the harmful transfer of energy.
 The effect is the injury.

-- The surface cause of the accident is the condition and behavior that interacts in a way that results in the harmful transfer of energy.
+- The surface cause of the accident is the condition and behaviour that interacts in a way that results in the harmful transfer of energy.
 The interaction of the condition and behavior is the cause.
 The effect is the harmful transfer of energy.

 Phase 2: Surface Cause Analysis

 You learned that each event in our sequence will include an actor and an action that may have contributed to the accident.
-Once we have identified the actors and actions in the sequence of steps, our next job is to analyze each event to determine the surface causes for the accident.
+Once we have identified the actors and actions in the sequence of steps, our next job is to analyze each event to determine the surface causes of the accident.

 What are Surface Causes?